Biggest Week 6 injury questions for all 32 NFL teams: Will we see Gurley, Adams, Johnson this week?

 Los Angeles Rams

-Todd Gurley II did not practice Wednesday because of a thigh contusion in his left quadricep, and is considered day-to-day ahead of a Week 6 NFC West matchup against the 49ers, Sean McVay said Wednesday.
+Todd Gurley did not practice Wednesday because of a thigh contusion in his left quadriceps, and is considered day-to-day ahead of a Week 6 NFC West matchup against the 49ers, coach Sean McVay said Wednesday.
 When asked if he expected Gurley to be available Sunday against the undefeated 49ers, McVay responded: "It's hard to say.
 He'd be better in tune to say exactly how he feels."
-Gurley, who was sidelined for the final two regular season games of 2018 because of a left knee issue, carried a majority of the load against the Seahawks, but otherwise has been periodically spelled throughout the season by backup Malcolm Brown.The Rams also have rookie backup Darrell Henderson who they could turn to if Gurley is unable to play. -- Lindsey Thiry
+Gurley, who was sidelined for the final two regular-season games of 2018 because of a left knee issue, carried a majority of the load against the Seahawks, but otherwise has been periodically spelled throughout the season by backup Malcolm Brown.The Rams also have rookie backup Darrell Henderson to turn to if Gurley is unable to play.-- Lindsey Thiry

 San Francisco 49ers